Resources for International Students

-Living on campus in the residence halls (dorms) is a great way to become part of the University of Arizona community.
-Our residence halls offer a great way to meet people, live close to your classes and campus activities and provide a strong support system to help you adjust to life in America and our University campus.
-Did you know that students who live in a residence hall at least one year have a 50% higher 4-year graduation rate than students who never live in a hall?
+Living on campus in the dorms is a great way to become part of the University of Arizona community.
+Our dorms offer a great way to meet people, live close to your classes and campus activities and provide a strong support system to help you adjust to life in America and our University campus.
+Did you know that students who live in a dorm on campus at least one year have a 50% higher 4-year graduation rate than students who never live in a dorm?

 - Academic year (August – May, closes during winter break)